m-zakeri/CodA/docs/benchmarks.md

 # Benchmarks

 Currently, we support C++/CPP 14 programs.
-The directory `test_source` contains various CPP code fragments and also some student projects written in CPP.
+The `test_data` directory contains various CPP code fragments and also some student projects written in CPP.

+A set of C++ projects we run CodA on them as the benchmark are available in the [Benchmark repository](https://github.com/m-zakeri/benchmark).